 The ability to communicate effectively is essential for all lawyers.
 Prospective lawyers should therefore make us of every opportunity to enhance their oral and written communication skills.

-Screening of prospective candidate attorneys
+Screening of prospective candidate legal practitioners

-A senior member of the Law Society will conduct a personal interview with a prospective candidate attorney before registration of a service contract or contract of articles by the Law Society, in order to determine whether a person can be regarded as a fit and proper person for entering the profession.
+A senior member of the Law Society will conduct a personal interview with a prospective candidate legal practitioner before registration of a service contract or contract of articles by the Law Society, in order to determine whether a person can be regarded as a fit and proper person for entering the profession.
 Specific attention will be given to previous convictions.

 Mandatory Practice Management